Best quality photo export for instagram

 First, install it.
 Right-click on one or more selected picture files in File Explorer.
 Now select Resize pictures.

-Finally select the Custom Size to fit 1025 px long side and click the Resize button.
+Finally, select the Custom Size to fit 1920 px long side and click the Resize button.

 On an Android device

-Yes, even with a smartphone camera your images can suffer from the dreaded Instagram compression.
+Yes, even with an Android smartphone camera, your images can suffer from the dreaded Instagram compression.

 Your exported images are by default saved in the “/photoresizer” folder of your internal storage